NotTheDBA/liri-node-app/ReadMe.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line Node.js app that takes in parameters and gives you back data.

+LIRI will log and tweet all commands it is passed.

-Liri Bot can take in one of the following commands:
+LIRI Bot can take in one of the following commands:
 <p>

   * `my-tweets`